Auckland Suburbs – Guide for Backpackers

 Newmarket is a shopping and dining option an easy walk from the Auckland Domain.
 Many backpackers are hired in the suburb’s cafes, shops and restaurants who want to stay in Auckland.

 Quality dining, bars and shops can be found in Ponsonby.
 Check out more about this suburb in Auckland Central – Guide for Backpackers.

 Apart from the Auckland Domain full of walks and luscious greenery, there’s heaps of history to be seen in the Auckland Museum.
 More of your upmarket shopping and dining can also be found in Parnell.
 Plus, you can stroll through Parnell Rose Gardens.

 Catch a rugby or cricket match at Eden Park Stadium.
 Again, Kingsland is another suburb enticing you with bars, restaurants and posh shops.
 During the weekend, spend an evening at the Kingslander pub for live bands and meeting open-minded locals.

 One Tree Hill

-- Ernies Track – This 4 hour hike starts at Waterline Road and descends into forest to reach Mangatawhiri Dam.
+- Ernies Track – This 4-hour hike starts at Waterline Road and descends into the forest to reach Mangatawhiri Dam.
 Follow the swamplands beside the Mangatawhiri River.
 Then follow the steep track past an old mine.